 If the existing inbuilt amp in your playback device is beneath-powered and not delivering enough power to the headsets.

-If a pair of headphone carries a high impedance rating, e.g. like the Sennheiser HD 600 on our list.
+If a pair of headphones carries a high impedance rating, e.g. the Sennheiser HD 600 on our list.

-Even at their full volume if a pair of headphone sounds quite quiet when paired with your playback device.
+Even at their full volume if a pair of headphones sounds quite quiet when paired with your playback device.
 This is generally associated with low sensitivity.

 Factors why you may not need a headphone amp:

-If a pair of headphone provides the noise-canceling attribute.
+If a pair of headphones provides the noise-canceling attribute.

 If you use In-ear canal headphones.